 As you see, with the Nokia Lumia 920, PureView development has zoomed on low light performance rather than class leading sharpness and dynamic range.
 But the results we get should be as impressive as ever.
 It’s just that this time Nokia’s R&D team is focusing in another direction.

 PureView becomes a marketing buzzword

-But before I get to the nitty-gritty details, I’d like to get something out of the way.
+Before I get to the nitty-gritty details, I’d like to get something out of the way.
 I find the reuse of the PureView moniker for pure marketing’s sake a letdown.
-What was once the name for a pioneering image technology using a high-megapixel sensor with pixel oversampling to produce sharp images with wide dynamic rage is now turned into a dumbed down name of a series of camera-centric smartphones by Nokia.
+What was once the name for a pioneering image technology using a high-megapixel sensor with pixel oversampling to produce sharp images with wide dynamic rage has now turned into a dumbed down name of a series of camera-centric smartphones by Nokia.

 I get it, it’s their trademark name, they are free to use it however they like.
 But it still feels like cheating, sorry.

 “Whilst some may associate the PureView moniker with specific features, specifications or functionality introduced along with the 808 PureView, Nokia’s ultimate intent for PureView is to be synonymous with high performance imaging.”

 And while the announcement of the Lumia 920 yesterday was marred by other forms of cheating too, I still can’t help but be fascinated by the amount of innovation that has gone into making the Lumia 920 camera system.